guisantagui/brain_clock/README.md

 ## Preprocessing the data and training the model
 To train the model and reproduce our analyses, the following steps need to be performed in this exact order:
-### 1. Clinical data curation and parsing
+### 1. Postmortem data curation and parsing
-In this module, brain bulk RNA-seq datasets from several sources and their metadata are manually curated in order to homogenize the gene nomenclature and metadata variables, and are merged into the `merged_counts.csv` and `merged_metdat.csv` files the next step uses as input.
+In this module, postmortem brain bulk RNA-seq datasets from several sources and their metadata are manually curated in order to homogenize the gene nomenclature and metadata variables, and are merged into the `merged_counts.csv` and `merged_metdat.csv` files the next step uses as input.
 To perform this step run the following commands:
 ```bash
 cd scripts/parse_clinc
 sbatch dataset_parsing.sh